NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 * the first symbol of the label indicates what punctuation mark should follow the word (where O means no punctuation needed);
 * the second symbol determines if a word needs to be capitalized or not (where U indicates that the word should be upper cased, and O - no capitalization needed.)

-Punctuation marks considered: commas, periods, and question marks; the rest punctuation marks were removed from the data.
+By default the following punctuation marks are considered: commas, periods, and question marks; the rest punctuation marks were removed from the data.
+This can be changed by introducing new labels in the labels.txt files

 Each line of the labels.txt should follow the format: [LABEL] [SPACE] [LABEL] [SPACE] [LABEL] (for labels.txt). \
 For example, labels for the above text.txt file should be: